Primary Navigation Mobile

 • Comfortable ride

 Switch over to Sport mode and the ID.7’s adaptive chassis control sharpens up the acceleration and firms up the ride, but it remains composed no matter what you do.
-The only dynamic foible you could level at it is that there’s a little pitter-pitter on typically pockmarked UK roads, so it never completely settles down.
+The only dynamic criticism we could level at it is that there’s a little pitter-pitter on typically pockmarked UK roads, so it never completely settles down.

 Finally, the brakes are typical of that in an EV and give away some pedal feel for regeneration.
-You can select ‘B’ mode to increase the amount it slows down when you lift off the accelerator, but never enough to facilitate one-pedal driving, like a Tesla Model 3.
+Select ‘B’ mode to increase the amount it slows down when you lift off the accelerator, but it’s never enough to facilitate one-pedal driving, like a Tesla Model 3.
 Similarly, the steering is light rather than full of feedback, but that goes hand in hand with the aims of this car.
-The forthcoming four-wheel drive GTX will go some way to addressing that.